 If you are interested in designing comprehensive Panchakarma programs, you can pursue an Ayurvedic Practitioner or Doctor certification.
 This journey begins with the Ayurvedic Counselor program, which is the prerequisite to the Ayurvedic Practitioner program.
 From there, you can move on to the level III Ayurvedic Doctor program.
-You can learn more about their scopes of practice here:

 Talk to our Enrollment Advisors